anhaidgroup/active_matcher/examples/Single-Machine-Example.md

 ### Step 13: Applying the Trained Matcher

-We can now apply the trained matcher to the feature vectors in the candidate set, outputting the binary prediction into a fvs['prediction'] and the confidence score of the prediction to fvs['condifidence']. **Dev adds something to explain the conf score**
+We can now apply the trained matcher to the feature vectors in the candidate set, outputting the binary prediction into a fvs['prediction'] and the confidence score of the prediction to fvs['condifidence'].
+The binary prediction will be either 1.0 or 0.0.
+1.0 implies that the model predicts two records are a match, and 0.0 implies that the model predicts two records are not a match.
+Then, the confidence score is in the range of \[0.50, 1.0\].
+The confidence score is the models estimation of the probability that the 'prediction' is correct.
+For example if 'prediction' is 1.0 and 'confidence' is .85, then the model is 85% confident that two records are a match.
+On the other hand, if 'prediction' is 0.0 and 'confidence' is .85, then the model is 85% confident that two records do not match.

 ```
 fvs = trained_model.predict(fvs, 'features', 'prediction')
 fvs = trained_model.prediction_conf(fvs, 'features', 'confidence')